Hridayshaha/budget-planner/README.md

 ## Stage 1 (Html CSS Design)

 This is the first stage of the project here I am just make my project to html css.To check also the code on stage based please check the branches.

+## Stage 2 (Web Interactivity Using DOM)

+This is the stage 2, here i added dom to make the application interactivity.